xLightningx-onion/easy_club/README.md

 application up and running.

 ## Background jobs
+- Set `WHATSAPP_PAYMENT_FAILURE_TEMPLATE_ID` if you want WhatsApp alerts for failed payments to use a custom template.
 - Staggered installments are auto-charged via `StaggeredPayments::SchedulerJob`; ensure your recurring scheduler (e.g. `config/recurring.yml`) is running so Sidekiq picks it up.